Quantum Commuting Circuits and Complexity of Ising Partition Functions: Classical simulatable classes of IQP

 Another consequence of Theorem~\ref{freefermion} lies in the context of experimental verification of quantum benefits.
 When we utilize {\sf IQP} for the purpose of experimental verification of quantum benefits, we have to avoid planar-{\sf IQP}, since a malicious quantum device can cheat experimentalists by classically sampling the results instead of implementing the {\sf IQP} circuit.
-At the same time, the existence of efficient classical simulation for planar-{\sf IQP} implies that experimental verification of this class is much easier than any instance in ${\sf IQP}_{\sf UP}$.
-Thus when experimentalists realize {\sf IQP}, they should, at least, verify its validity in planar-{\sf IQP}, which can be done efficiently.
-It might be possible to efficiently ensure, under a plausible assumption, that two-qubit commuting gates are operated appropriately, since experimental devices are usually well known and not so malicious.
-Hopefully, classical intractability of quantum devices may be verified by an efficient experimental verification of planar-{\sf IQP} combined with other efficient witness or plausible assumptions.
+At the same time, the existence of efficient classical simulation for planar-{\sf IQP} implies that checking the correctness of experiments of this class is much easier.
+Thus when experimentalists realize {\sf IQP}, they should, at least, try to implement planar-{\sf IQP}, since its correctness can be easily checked.
+It might be possible to efficiently ensure, under a plausible assumption, that two-qubit commuting gates are implemented appropriately, since experimental devices are usually well known and not so malicious.
+Hopefully, classical intractability of quantum devices may be verified by an efficient experimental verification of planar-{\sf IQP} combined with other efficient witness or plausible assumptions~\cite{Tamate}.

+Moreover, planar commuting circuits can generate an interesting class of entangled states, called weighted graph states~\cite{GraphState}.
+The constructed classical simulation would be useful to check an experimental preparation of such states efficiently.